nbergendahl/projects/Linux Privilege Escalation/README.md

-priv.sh is a quick privilege escalation script that uses commands I found myself frequently using in capture the flag events for Linux privilege escalation.
+priv.sh is a quick privilege escalation enumeration script that uses commands I found myself frequently using in capture the flag events for Linux privilege escalation.

 Use: